Skip to content

 }

-Pass --json-input <file> (or --json-input - for stdin) to author the payload directly.
-The duration goes under time_spent as a Jira-style string (same grammar as --time-spent), not as a seconds integer:
+To author the payload directly, pass --json-input <file> (or --json-input - for stdin).
+The duration goes under time_spent as a Jira-style string (same grammar as --time-spent), not a seconds integer:

 {